 How Perspective Shapes Our Emotional Experience

 Conversely, a negative perspective can amplify amygdala responses, leading to heightened emotional reactivity and even chronic stress.
-Bringing a neuroscience perspective to the disorder reveals how disruptions in brain networks can impact a person’s ability to see situations from different angles.
+Bringing a a neuroscience perspective on cognitive flexibility to this condition reveals how disruptions in brain networks can impact a person’s ability to see situations from different angles.

 The Role of Neuroplasticity in Changing Perspective

-Imagine your brain as a living city, with highways of thoughts and backroads of beliefs crisscrossing every moment.
+The brain functions like a living city, with highways of thoughts and backroads of beliefs crisscrossing every moment.
 Neuroplasticity is like having a team of construction workers who, at any age, can build brand new roads and even reroute traffic away from old, unhelpful routes.
-This is the magic behind the neuroscience of perspective: you’re never stuck with the same mental map.

-Let me share a story from my coaching practice that brings the neuroscience of perspective to life.
-I once worked with a client, Alex, who saw every setback as a dead end.
+Consider a client named Alex, who saw every setback as a dead end.
 “That’s just who I am,” he’d say.
-But together, we experimented with something wild: every time he caught himself spiraling, he’d physically move—stand up, stretch, or even dance for 30 seconds.
-This quirky ritual, paired with asking himself, “What else could be true here?” started to rewire his brain.
+But together, we experimented with a simple behavioral shift: every time he caught himself spiraling, he’d physically move—stand up, stretch, or even walk for 30 seconds.
+This ritual, paired with asking himself, “What else could be true here?” started to rewire his brain.
 Within weeks, Alex found himself defaulting to curiosity instead of defeat.
 His brain had built a new detour around his old, negative perspective.

-Beyond mindful meditation, there are so many creative ways to reshape your perspective.
-Try “perspective journaling”—write about a challenge as if you’re a wise mentor, a comedian, or even your future self looking back.
-This playful exercise activates new neural circuits and makes your brain more adaptable.
+Beyond mindful focused stillness, there are many creative ways to reshape your perspective.
+Siegel (2023) describes how perspective journaling—writing about a challenge as if you’re a wise mentor, an outside observer, or your future self looking back—activates new neural circuits and makes the brain more adaptable.

 Even your environment matters.
 Rearranging your workspace, taking a new route to work, or spending time in nature can spark new connections in your brain.
 These small changes disrupt routine thought patterns and invite new perspectives to the table.